stitchdata/docs/_saas-integrations/facebook-ads/facebook-ads-latest.md

   - title: "Attribution windows and data extraction"
     anchor: "attribution-windows-data-extraction"
     content: |
-      {% include note.html content="The info in this section only applies to tables using Incremental Replication.
+      {% include note.html type="single-line" content="The info in this section only applies to tables using Incremental Replication.
 Tables using Full Table Replication replicate fully during each replication job and don't use attribution windows." %}

       When Stitch runs a replication job for {{ integration.display_name }}, it will use the value of the **Attribution Window** setting to query for and extract data for Incremental tables.
 An attribution window is a period of time for attributing results to ads and the lookback period after those actions occur during which ad results are counted.